New Amtrak Cascades trains arrive in 2026

 • Amenities: Individual outlets, USB ports, free onboard Wi-Fi, enhanced lighting, digital customer information displays, automated steps, and touchless restroom controls

-Photos released May 29, 2025 show progress at the factory:
+Photos released May 29, 2025 show progress at the factory on the first trainset:

-The front of a train car in a warehouse.
-The car is a dark green with white accents.
+The front of a new Amtrak Cascades cab car in the factory.
+The cab car is evergreen with mocha and cream.

-Two seats in the interior of the train.
+Two leather seats in the interior of the new train.
 The head rest has text printed on it that says "Business."
 There is a table in front of the two seats.
+The rest of the seats are still covered in protective plastic.

 Two seats in the interior of the train.
 The head rest has text printed on it that says "Business."
 There is a table in front of the two seats.
 The rest of the car is visible in the background with protective plastic still on the rest of the seats.

-Seats in the interior of the train.
-There is a table between a set of 4 sets, with small extensions to the table available for each seat.
+Seats in the interior of the new train.
+There is a table between a set of 4 seats, with table extensions to make the table larger for each seat.

 The back of two new seats, one of them with the tray table folded down for the use of the seat behind it.